mikemayer67/XMLFunc/readme.md

 where xml is **either** the name of a file containing the XML or the XML string itself.

-- If the string appears to be a valid path to an XML file, it will be assumed that the XML is provided in that file.
+- If the string is a valid path to an XML file, it will be assumed that the XML is provided in that file.
 - Otherwise, it will be assumed that the string is the XML.

   *If anyone can think of a case where this could be ambigious, please let me know...